mcroitor/database/README.md

 Limitations:
  * mysql and sqlite support
- * where conditions are limited with compare operator, use `query_sql` method if you want to do something more complex

 The `crud` class simplifies interogation with database.
 It provide only basic interface, based on table key: